mbursa/xspec-table-models/README.md

 # Xspec Table Model Generator

-Python class that helps to create table models for XSPEC.
+Create XSPEC table models with the help of this Python class.

 ## Purpose